 - ¼ cup chocolate chunks

-- 3 tbsp coconut flakes optional
+- 3 tablespoon coconut flakes optional

 - Preheat the oven to 350 degrees fahrenheit and line a cookie sheet with parchment paper.